Baptiste-Rjn/bapth-r.github.io/content/posts/Python_Library.en.md

 ---
-title: "[Programming] - Creation and publication of a Python library (check-library)"
+title: "[Programming] - Creation and publication of a Python library"
 subtitle: ""
 date: 2024-03-03
 draft: false